atbcb/ICTTestingBaseline/docs/introduction.md

 Updates in this Baseline
 ------------------------

 The baseline tests were first developed to cover the original Section 508 technical requirements for both Web and Software.
-With the Revised Section 508 Standards released in 2017, the baseline required an update.
+Version 3.0 is a major change to the Section 508 ICT Testing Baseline and supporting content.
+This version contains significant changes to address the Section 508 Refresh and incorporation of the WCAG 2.0 Level A and Level AA Success Criteria.

+However, the document also includes a number of other changes to improve the organization and flow of the document, Baseline test logic, and readability of test steps.
+These changes include:
+  * General alignment of Test Condition construction with the draft W3C Accessibility Conformance Testing (ACT) Task Force Test Rules Format.
+  * Removed references to Failure Conditions and reconstructed as "Checks" in test instructions, with positive pass/fail construction to eliminate double negatives.
+  * The revised instructions include conditions for identifying content to test.
+If those conditions are not met, the test does not apply.
+  * Addition of unique Baseline Test IDs for easier reference and traceability.

 ### Revised 508 Standards